-People often ask, “What is Monster House based on?”
+People frequently take to the Internet to ask, “What is Monster House based on?”

 It’s reasonable to assume the small towns of America are full of evil, dilapidated houses that eat people.
 I mean, just look at them.
 Totally probable.
 But there is only one town that holds the title as the real life home of the Monster House, and that is Mayville, Wisconsin.

-That’s right, the 2006 animated film Monster House, about a house possessed by the spirit of an angry dead circus freak show performer, takes place right here in Wisconsin in the year 1983.
+That’s right, the 2006 animated film Monster House, about a house possessed by the spirit of angry dead circus freak show performer Constance Nebbercracker, takes place right here in Wisconsin in the year 1983.

 The original screenplay was co-written by Rob Schrab, who was born and raised in Mayville.